SOCI 424/624: Networks and Social Structures

 Institutions influence structure: affiliation networks

-Network edges in a network can represent a wide array of different relations between its members, but affiliation edges—those defined by co-membership in some category—yield unique structural outcomes.
+The edges in a network can represent a wide array of different relations between its members, but affiliation edges—those defined by co-membership in some category—yield unique structural outcomes.
 This week will focus on the particular features of affiliation networks and the insights they have provided into institutional structure.

 • Membership roles and the affinity relations